Dongwon-Lee/gkmQC/README.md

 chromatin accessibility data using gkm-SVM.
 It trains a support vector classifier (SVC) using gapped-kmer kernels (Ghandi et al., 2014; Lee, 2016), and learns sequence features that modulate gene expressions.
-We use LIBSVM (Chang & Lin 2011) for implementing SVR.
+We use LIBSVM (Chang & Lin 2011) for implementing SVC.

 requires